k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

 The following steps ensure that the keys that secure Fabric and Cassandra are properly generated and configured.

-- The example password ```Q1w2e3r4t5``` is used for TLS keys and can be replaced in all the following sections by a new password.
+- The weak password ```Q1w2e3r4t5``` is used to generate the TLS keys but should be replaced in all the following sections with a strong password.
 - Do not forget to replace all `$K2_HOME/` & `$INSTALL_DIR`  values with the full and correct path location for both Fabric and Cassandra.